MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 }
 ```

 Notice the **Result** boolean variable.
-Returning to the File.Exists example, this action doesn't return an Output Argument.

-This will create a new If action.
-What is checked there is the value held by the Result variable.
+The **If file exists** action does not have an output argument.
+What it returns is either true or false, depending on what the boolean variable **Result** holds.

-## Custom action selectors
+## Custom action (preview) selectors

-There are particular cases, in which a custom action might be required to have more than one flavors.
+There are particular cases, in which a custom action (preview) might be required to have more than one variations.

 An example would be the "Launch Excel" action, from the standard library of actions.